What are the differences between the IB Programme at Tamagawa Academy and International Schools?

 Is this programme solely designed for the returnee children?

 No. While the MYP does not specifically identify returnees it nonetheless does often match and support what such children have experienced abroad.
-However, the MYP also seeks to provide those students within Japan with an internationally recognised framework of education.
-At present about half of our students are returnees, while the remainder have had varied experiences both living within Japan and speaking English.
+However, the MYP also seeks to provide those students within Japan with an internationally recognized framework of education.

 We are not able to come back to Japan in time for the Japanese enrolment period.
 Would this be a problem?